elixir-cldr/cldr_strftime/README.md

-# Cldr Strftime options generator
+# Calendar.strftime options generator for CLDR

 [Calendar.strftime/2](https://hexdocs.pm/elixir/Calendar.html#strftime/3) has been available since Elixir 1.11 to provide date/datetime formatting using the principles that date back to at least [1978](https://en.wikipedia.org/wiki/The_C_Programming_Language).

-The functions in this library are intended to service options to `Calendar.strftime/3` to support localisation of dates/datetimes leveraging the content in [CLDR](https://cldr.unicode.org).
+The functions in this library are intended to serve options to `Calendar.strftime/3` to support localisation of dates/datetimes leveraging the content in [CLDR](https://cldr.unicode.org).

 Strftime | CLDR     | Description                                                   | Examples (in ISO)
 -------- | ---------| ------------------------------------------------------------- | ------------------